impulse-ml/impulse-ml-dataset/README.md

  - slicing: for dividing input set and output set
  - splitting: i.e. for train set, dev set and test set

+### TODO:
+ - use OpenMP
+ - implement export to file
+ - fix demo paths